 Stock market swings on Wall Street, changes in how corporate America operates and is governed, and fluctuations in the United States and global economies have left many journalists and communication professionals scrambling to improve their skills to cover such stories.
 The bachelor of arts with a major in business journalism teaches undergraduate students the concepts, skills, and techniques needed to report and write about such issues for media and journalism in the 21st century.
 It is the only such program in the University system and the only such undergraduate program at any public university east of the Mississippi River.

 The School of Media and Journalism, in conjunction with the Kenan–Flagler Business School, created the major in business journalism to enable potential journalists and other communication professionals to address the growing need for understanding how markets and business work and the ability to explain these increasingly complex areas in a way that the average media consumer can understand.
 The program prepares undergraduate students for positions primarily in journalism but also in public relations and internal communications.

 Students must apply within the School of Media and Journalism.
-Applications will only be accepted in the fall.
+Applications will be accepted in the fall only.
 The earliest students may apply is the fall of their sophomore year.
 Because admission to the major is by application only, students should provisionally declare reporting as their intended specialization in the school with an advisor in the Academic Advising Program.
 To enter the program, students must be classified as a sophomore with a total of 45 or more completed hours the fall following their application and have a cumulative grade point average of 3.1.

 Students must provide the following documents: